Alfresco/docs-alfresco/insight-engine/latest/config/sharding/index.md

 `<CORE_NAME>` specifies the name of the core you are working with.

-`location` specifies the path where the backup will be created.
-If the path is not absolute then the backup path will be relative to Solr's instance directory.

 `numberToKeep` specifies the number of backups to keep.

 > **Note:** The `location` parameter used for previous versions is no longer accepted.
 To specify a backup folder, use the `solr.backup.dir` parameter in the `solrcore.properties` file .